Large deviations of the empirical flow for continuous time Markov chains: Direct proof of Theorem

 Fix $F\in C_c(E)$ and $\phi\in C_0(V)$ and recall the semimartingale $\bb M^F$ introduced in Lemma~\ref{t:em2}.
 In view of \eqref{Iff} and \eqref{pce}, for each $T>0$ and each measurable set $\mc B\subset \mc P(V)\times L^1_+(E)$

 Since $\phi$ is bounded, the proof is now achieved by using Lemma~\ref{t:em2}. \end{proof}

 We can conclude the proof of the upper bound in Theorem~\ref{LDP:misura+flusso}.
 In view of the exponential tightness proven in Subsection~\ref{s:et}, it is enough to prove \eqref{ubldp} for compacts.
-By our additional assumption, we get that the map $I_{\phi,F}$ is continuous.
+Since the graph $(V,E)$ is locally finite the map $I_{\phi,F}$ is continuous.
+Fix $x\in V$.
+By Lemma~\ref{t:pub} and the min-max lemma in \cite[App.~2, Lemma~3.3]{KL} for each compact $\mc K\subset \mc P(V)\times L^1_+(E)$ it holds